JinSeoung-Oh/Face_detection_inthewild_with_fastapi/README.md

 You can get these file from base model github

 To run API, just check app file
+Pre-trained model can downloaded from base model github

 ## Introduction
 vedadet is a single stage object detector toolbox based on PyTorch.